 6 Fairwater Green, Cardiff CF5 3BA

-If Kirsty is not available at the time, then the patient will be told when they will be able to talk to the Complaints Manager and arrangements will be made for this to happen.
+If Elizabeth is not available at the time, then the patient will be told when they will be able to talk to the Complaints Manager and arrangements will be made for this to happen.
 The member of staff will make a written record of your complaint and provide the patient with a copy as well as passing it on to the Complaints Manager.
 If a complaint is about any aspect of clinical care or associated charges it will normally be referred to the dentist concerned, unless the patient does not want this to happen.